-Whether it’s to create a second act career as a consultant, gain greater flexibility or to find a way to generate extra income in retirement, the gig economy offers both opportunities and challenges.
+Whether it’s to gain greater flexibility, to find a way to generate extra income in retirement or to create a second act career as a consultant, the gig economy offers both opportunities and challenges.
 In fact, today it’s relevant for virtually every age group and career stage.
 The demand for freelancer talent continues to grow and it may offer new options to leverage your skills and experience.
 But the challenges and transition issues are real and it’s wise to be prepared.
 Becoming savvy about how to navigate it well will enhance your chances of success.

 We talk with Diane Mulcahy, author of The Gig Economy about how it’s expanding, changing the world of work and impacting retirement.
 Before it was even a thing, Diane created the first course in the U.S. on the Gig Economy and teaches it in the MBA program at Babson College.
 The course gained immediate traction and was named by Forbes as one of the Top Ten Most Innovate Business School Courses in the country.

-If you’re considering working longer or working in retirement, you’ll want to hear Diane’s perspective on how to plan well for the gig economy.
+If you’re considering working longer or pursuing a second act career in the gig economy, you’ll want to hear Diane’s perspective on how to plan ahead.

 On Planning Ahead

 “I would offer two tactical steps.
 The first is, (and I have this exercise in my book as well) …The first is to develop an exit strategy.
 And what I mean by that is develop a real and concrete tactical plan for leading your job.
 So the exercise that I have my students and my readers do is this, imagine that you knew that you are going to be laid off in six months.
 What would you do to prepare?
 What would you do professionally?
 You know, what conferences would you go to?
 What colleagues would you reach out to?
 What kind of networking would you do?
 What kind of skills would you make sure were uptodate or certifications, things like that.
 What kinds of financial things would you, do you know what?
 What expenses would you cut down on?
 What would you save?”